 As with any expensive piece of electronics - especially as a portable device - it’s always a good idea to protect that investment with an extended warranty

 .
 Upsie offers digital camera and lens extended warranties that are easy to understand and easy to use.
 Accidental damage protection and liquid damage protection are included, as well as warranty coverage for all sorts of defects and part failures.

 Whether you’re looking for two or three years of coverage, Upsie has an affordable plan that’s right for you.
 And if you need to make a repair under your extended warranty coverage

-, Upsie allows you to use trusted local repair shops!
+, Upsie has a network of trusted independent repair shops!

 Life’s too short to worry about a broken camera or lens.
 Get an Upsie extended camera warranty today so you can keep living life and taking great photos.